netobserv/network-observability-operator/DEVELOPMENT.md

 IMG="quay.io/youraccount/network-observability-operator:test" make image-build image-push deploy
 ```

-After the operator is deployed, you need to setup Loki (the flows store) install a `FlowCollector` custom resource (which stands for the operator configuration), and optionnally install Grafana.
+After the operator is deployed, you need to set up Loki (the flows store), install a `FlowCollector` custom resource (which stands for the operator configuration), and optionally install Grafana.

 We provide a quick & easy way to deploy Loki (not for production use), Grafana and a `FlowCollector` with default values: